 Michael is the Head of the Intellectual Property Group at Gilbert + Tobin and one of the firm's senior litigators.

-He is also a leading entertainment lawyer, having acted for major entertainment companies and creators in complex entertainment disputes for over two decades.
+Michael is also a leading entertainment lawyer, having acted for major entertainment companies, creators and local and international trade associations in relation to online infringement, complex entertainment law disputes and law reform for over two decades.
+He played an instrumental role in advocating for the introduction of site blocking under Australian copyright law.

-Michael holds degrees in Economics and Law (First Class Honours) from the University of Sydney.
-His professional memberships include INTA, the ABA, Copyright Society of Australia and IPSANZ.
+Michael holds degrees in Economics and Law (First Class Honours, prize list) from the University of Sydney.
+His professional memberships include INTA, the ABA, AISA, Copyright Society of Australia and IPSANZ.

 Representative litigation experience includes: